Andrew Fifita: 2021

 Fifita started the season in the NSW Cup, playing for Cronulla's feeder club Newtown.
 In round 10 of the 2021 NRL season, he made his first appearance of the year for Cronulla against South Sydney.

 In round 22 against Newcastle, Fifita was taken from the field in the first half of the match and later taken to hospital with a suspected throat injury, where he was diagnosed with a fractured larynx requiring surgery and placed into an induced coma.

 2022

 In round 17 of the 2022 NRL season, Fifita was sent to the sin bin for a dangerous tackle during Cronulla's 28-6 victory over Melbourne.

 On 23 August, Fifita announced he would be leaving Cronulla at the end of the 2022 season.

 Fifita played a total of 22 games for Cronulla throughout 2022 including both of the clubs finals matches.
 Fifita's final game for Cronulla was their elimination final loss to South Sydney.
 In November, Fifita announced his retirement.

 Post playing

 After retiring from the NRL, Fifita completed a diploma of counselling.

 On 30 January 2025, Fifita was announced as the coach for the Tarsha Gale Under 19s squad.
+On 12 November 2025, the Sharks confirmed that Fifita would return as coach for the 2026 Tarsha Gale Cup season.